-Our teachers come from a variety of backgrounds, ranging from current or retired school teachers, to university professors and advanced graduate students.
-All of our teachers have experience with this age group, and all are committed to gifted education.
+Our teachers have a variety of backgrounds, from current and retired public and private school teachers, to university professors and advanced graduate students.
+All of our teachers have extensive experience working with children, and are well-versed in their respective subjects.

 I work full time.
 How can I arrange to pick up my child at 2:20?

 Students may participate in our on-campus after-class program after 2:20, but must be picked up no later than 4:30pm.
 Registration for this program is $150 (non-refundable).
 Space may be limited.
 We do not recommend that Summer Challenge students take the bus to campus on their own, unless they are already comfortable taking Metro.